Descent to Undermountain: Development

 Descent to Undermountain was developed by Chris Avellone, Scott Bennie, John Deiley, Robert Holloway, and Steve Perrin.
 The game is based on the Dungeons & Dragons fantasy role-playing game, which was published at the time by TSR, Inc. Programmers were Andrew Pal, James Gardner, Robert Holloway and Chris Farenetta.

 The game partially derives its title from the use of the Descent 3D graphical engine.
 The game was not the first to bring PC role-playing into a 3D environment: Bethesda Softworks' Elder Scrolls series and Looking Glass Studios' Ultima Underworld series preceded it.
-However, Descent was the first to use a true 3D engine as opposed to a sprite-based 2.5D solution.
+However, Descent was the first computer role-playing game to use 3D characters instead of 2D bitmap sprites.

 The usage of the Descent engine presented immediate difficulties for the development team.
 In an interview early in the game's development, creative director Michael McConnohie commented, "The combat is the most difficult thing for us now because the collision spheres used in Descent are further out from your craft, and don't lend themselves to up-close combat.
 Being able to work those down to the point where you can actually hit a biped with a hand weapon is quite a challenge."

 The game was initially designed to include a networkable four-player mode, but there was no time left to implement it.

 The cover art, "Spellfire" by Clyde Caldwell, was previously used as a cover art for Ed Greenwood's 1987 novel Spellfire and Westwood Studios' 1992 role-playing video game Order of the Griffon.